When you're breaking up, you need someone to hear what you are saying.

 Changes to funding in 2013 saw a dramatic reduction in the eligibility of legal aid in family law and is now only available for specific types of cases including when domestic abuse, child welfare and social services are involved.
 You can check further details here.

 We do not have a contract with the Legal Aid Agency and are therefore unable to offer legal aid to our clients.

-The general rule on who pays the legal fees in a divorce is that each person getting divorced will pay their legal costs and the person applying for the divorce (the petitioner) will be responsible for covering the court fee (which is currently £593) and other costs.
+The general rule on who pays the legal fees in a divorce is that each person getting divorced will pay their legal costs.